-Also, because brands social media pages are typically open to everyone, agents may be swamped with too many messages.
-And honestly, it s not that easy to manage, therefore putting the customer experience on the line.
+Agents may be swamped with too many messages because brands’ social media pages are typically open to everyone.
+And honestly, it’s not that easy to manage, therefore putting the customer experience on the line.

 Here’s what you need to consider in this process.

 In reality, this can be hard to handle.
 When customers see your social page, they automatically think it’s a place where they can raise their concerns.
 And you know just how much this can damage your marketing efforts.